pranaybinju/maps_blog/blogs/2018/upgrade-rails.md

 spring gem developed in pure ruby and that's the only reason to add it in Rails 4.1 stack as a default gem under development group.
 It will take time when we run command for the first time in the console then a background process will start for spring server.

-we need to prepend commands with spring, to use spring for speed up Rails commands.
+To use spring to speed up Rails commands, we need to prepend commands with spring as follows:

 ```
 rails_app $ time rake db:reset